shamayun/Election_Analysis/README.md

 Besides the candidate summary, I also assisted Tom to generate a summarized report of The percentage of votes from each county out of the total count and the county with the highest turnout.
 ### Resources
 I have utilized *election_results.csv* as the data source to conduct this audit.
-Python codes in visual Studio Code were used to generate output into *election_results.text* files for user's covenience.
+Python codes in Visual Studio Code were used to generate output into *election_results.text* files for user's covenience.

 ## Election Audit Results
 Below are the full summary of election results from Colorado Board of Elections: